datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 31 Oct 2025

 ## Core
-* Added `alert_instance_id` configuration option to 'email.conf', 'hipchat_posturl.conf' and 'posturl.conf' files.
-When set to `True`, the instance ID of the OpsCenter sending the alert will be included in the notification.
+* Added `alert_instance_id` configuration option to 'email.conf', 'hipchat_posturl.conf', and 'posturl.conf' files.
+When set to `True`, the instance ID of the OpsCenter sending the alert is included in the notification.
 (OPSC-17695)

 ## UI
 * Added a new button in alert UI to allow users to test email and posturl alert notifications.
 (OPSC-17695)
 * Added support for custom Azure Blob Storage endpoints.
-Users can now choose “Custom” and enter any endpoint suffix.
+You can now choose Custom and enter any endpoint suffix.
 (OPSC-17749)

 # Release Notes for OpsCenter 6.8.46
 19 September 2025